 container: key/value map of instance properties (name, architecture, privileged and ephemeral) (map[string]string) (deprecated in favor of

 instance: key/value map of instance properties (name, architecture, privileged and ephemeral) (map[string]string)

 config: key/value map of the instance’s configuration (map[string]string)

 devices: key/value map of the devices assigned to this instance (map[string]map[string]string)

 properties: key/value map of the template properties specified in metadata.yaml (map[string]string)

 create_only key can be set to have LXD only only create missing files but not overwrite an existing file.

-As a general rule, you should never template a file which is owned by a package or is otherwise expected to be overwritten by normal operation of the container.
+As a general rule, you should never template a file which is owned by a package or is otherwise expected to be overwritten by normal operation of the instance.

 For convenience the following functions are exported to pongo templates: